Gilles Meloche: Playing career

 After playing junior hockey with the Verdun Maple Leafs, and loaned to the Quebec Remparts at the 1970 Memorial Cup, Meloche was the 70th selection in the 1970 amateur draft, chosen by the Chicago Black Hawks.
 His first professional season was spent mostly with the Flint Generals in the International Hockey League, with a two-game stint with Chicago.
 The Black Hawks were strong in goal with Tony Esposito, so Meloche was dealt to the California Golden Seals, one of the weakest teams in the league.
 In his first season with the Seals in 1971–72, he recorded a strong goals-against average of 3.33 and four shutouts, including one against the Boston Bruins, then a league powerhouse.
 The Seals' fortunes continued to worsen but Meloche continued to play well as the club's number one goaltender.
 He faced a barrage of rubber for another four seasons, including the Seals' relocation as the Cleveland Barons.
 For the next two seasons, Meloche solidly backstopped the Barons, with only a slight improvement in the team.

 Following the Barons' merger with the Minnesota North Stars in 1978, Meloche was Minnesota's primary goalie and experienced his greatest success there.
 He spent eight seasons with the North Stars and appeared in the NHL All-Star game in 1980 and 1982.
-Minnesota experienced success in the playoffs as well, with an appearance in the Stanley Cup Finals in 1981 and the semi-finals in 1980 and 1984.
+Minnesota experienced success in the playoffs as well, with an appearance in the Stanley Cup Final in and the semi-final in 1980 and 1984.
+Meloche also became the first goaltender in NHL history to wear a modern full fiberglass cage during the Stanley Cup Final.